No Document Loans for 2022 – No Doc Loans – No Tax Returns

 Click to get help with a no doc loan or call 732-761-9041

-No doc loans, low doc loans, stated income loans, NINA, no ratio loans and bank statement loans are available to meet the needs of various employment and income situations and they are available in 2022.
+No doc loans, low doc loans, stated income loans, NINA, no ratio loans and bank statement loans are commonly used to meet the needs of various employment and income situations and they are available in 2024.

 The more documentation you provide to your no doc lender with your loan application, the lower your interest rate may be.
 Many home buyers cannot provide documentation for personal or tax reasons and are thankful to have no doc loans as an option.
 Many of these home buyers also have a healthy income, savings, or credit history.

 Ease is a big factor as well because with a no doc loan, the borrower provides minimal amounts of information and documentation.
-They will provide their social security number, current address, and documentation about the property they plan to purchase.
+With a true no doc loan, you will provide their social security number, current address, and documentation about the property they plan to purchase.

 Bank Statement Loans

 Bank Statement Loans are for self-employed individuals only.
 No Doc Lenders will ask you to provide 12-24 months bank statements.
-They may also ask for your tax returns but the bank statement deposits will be used for qualification purposes.
+Only the bank statement deposits will be used for qualification purposes.

 Stated Income Loans or Low Doc Loans typically attract people who work on a cash or commission basis or people who do not draw a consistent salary.
 The borrower will not need to disclose earnings and might not need to show tax returns or bank statements.

-In the past, stated income loans allowed borrowers to simply state what their income was on the loan application, but they did not have to provide any proof of that income.
-This meant no pay stubs, tax returns, or W2s.
-Even salaried borrowers were able to get these loans.
-It was like the wild wild west in the mortgage industry.
+Stated income loans allow borrowers to simply state what their income was on the loan application, but do not have to provide any proof of that income.
+This means no pay stubs, tax returns, or W2s.
+In some instances, salaried borrowers may qualify for a stated income loan.

 No Ratio Loans

-No Ratio mortgage loans are for borrowers who do not wish to disclose their income; therefore there is no debt-to-income ratio for the lender to consider.
-The No Ratio borrower has good credit and abundant assets that make up for the lender not considering the borrower’s income information.
+No Ratio mortgage loans are for borrowers who may also be a W2 salaried employee but do not wish to disclose their income.
+With this loan, there is no debt-to-income ratio for the lender to evaluate.

-This loan can be a quick and easy process for borrowers that would have difficulty gathering documentation.
-Keep in mind that very few lenders offer this type of loan at the moment.
+This loan can be a quick and easy process for borrowers that would have difficulty proving their income.

 Update – No Ratio Loans are available but down payment requirements have recently changed.